 Professor C-Gull - students visit the Academy, learn about progression routes from GCSE to university, employment and apprenticeship.
 Mini graduation at the end of the day for parents and carers.
 Event delivered by the University of Brighton.

 All about me, the focus is skills and qualities, future goals and dreams and how they link to jobs.
-Skills for Life lessons explore aspirations and careers.
+Assemblies and tutor sessions to explore aspirations and careers.

 Various taster days at the University of Sussex across the year, including engineering, media, languages, and creative writing.